-The initial public offering price of our common stock of \$17.00 per share is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding common stock immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will incur immediate dilution of \$18.30 in the pro forma as adjusted net tangible book value per share from the price you paid assuming that stock price.
-In addition, following this offering, purchasers who bought shares from us in the offering will have contributed 27.4% of the total consideration paid to us by our stockholders to purchase shares of common stock to be sold by us in this offering, in exchange for acquiring approximately 9.9% of our total outstanding shares as of March 31, 2021 after giving effect to the issuance of our Series C convertible preferred stock in May 2021 and the vesting of restricted stock awards in connection with such issuance, the Preferred Stock Conversion, the filing and effectiveness of our amended and restated certificate of incorporation, this offering and the private placement.
+The assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2021, is substantially higher than the as adjusted net tangible book value per share of our outstanding common stock immediately after this offering.
+Therefore, if you purchase our common stock in this offering, you will incur immediate dilution of \$ in the as adjusted net tangible book value per share from the price you paid assuming that stock price.
+In addition, following this offering, purchasers who bought shares from us in the offering will have contributed % of the total consideration paid to us by our stockholders to purchase shares of common stock to be sold by us in this offering, in exchange for acquiring approximately % of our total outstanding shares as of September 30, 2021.
 If the underwriters exercise their option to purchase additional shares, if we issue any additional stock options or warrants or any outstanding stock options are exercised, or if we issue any other securities or convertible debt in the future, investors will experience further dilution.

-We have broad discretion to determine how to use the funds we receive from this offering and the private placement, and may use them in ways that may not enhance our results of operations or the price of our common stock.
+We have broad discretion to determine how to use the funds we receive from this offering, and may use them in ways that may not enhance our results of operations or the price of our common stock.

-We have broad discretion over the use of proceeds we receive from this offering and the private placement, and we could spend the proceeds we receive from this offering in ways our stockholders may not agree with or that do not yield a favorable return, or no return at all.
-We currently expect to use the net proceeds from this offering and the private placement, together with the net proceeds of the New Credit Facilities, to repay all amounts outstanding under our existing Credit Facilities.
-To the extent any net proceeds from this offering or the private placement remain after such payment, we intend to use such remaining proceeds for general corporate purposes, which may include potential acquisitions of or investments in technologies, solutions or businesses that complement our business.
-The use of the net proceeds from this offering and the private placement may differ substantially from our current plans.
-If we do not invest or apply the proceeds we receive from this offering and the private placement in ways that improve our results of operations, we may fail to achieve expected financial results or be required to raise additional capital, which could cause our stock price to decline.
-The private placement is subject to certain terms and conditions and there can be no assurance that the private placement will close as anticipated or at all.
-In addition, pending their use, the proceeds of this offering and the private placement may be placed in investments that do not produce income or that may lose value.
+We have broad discretion over the use of proceeds we receive from this offering, and we could spend the proceeds we receive from this offering in ways our stockholders may not agree with or that do not yield a favorable return, or no return at all.
+We currently expect to use the net proceeds from this offering for general corporate purposes, which may include potential acquisitions of or investments in technologies, solutions or businesses that complement our business.
+The use of the net proceeds from this offering may differ substantially from our current plans.
+If we do not invest or apply the proceeds we receive from this offering in ways that improve our results of operations, we may fail to achieve expected financial results or be required to raise additional capital, which could cause our stock price to decline.
+In addition, pending their use, the proceeds of this offering may be placed in investments that do not produce income or that may lose value.